brendan-cronan/Homework/README.md

 # Homework
-Repository for all of my homework Edit
+Repository for all of my homework